kolenaIO/kolena/docs/dataset/advanced-usage/dataset-formatting/computer-vision.md

     If you wish to analyze your model results based on specific characteristics of your bounding boxes you can provide values representing those characteristics using additional key value pairs.
-    For example if location of a bounding box is important you can construct your `LabeledBoundingBox3D` like this
+    For example, if location of a bounding box is important you can construct your `LabeledBoundingBox3D` like this
     ```python
         LabeledBoundingBox3D(center=(313.02, 12.01, 15.5), dimensions=(553.98, 99.84,231.17), rotations=(12,16,25)
         , label="trunk", location="bottom-left")